erkkimon/vllama/README.md

 **vllama works on all platforms!
 See instructions for your OS below.**

 vllama is an open-source hybrid server that combines Ollama's seamless model management with vLLM's lightning-fast GPU inference, delivering a drop-in OpenAI-compatible API for optimized performance.
+It's designed for efficient **local LLM** operations and **on-device AI**, running on port 11435 as a faster alternative to Ollama (port 11434).

+**Key Features:**
+*   **Efficient VRAM Management:** Models are loaded on demand when a request is received and automatically unloaded after 5 minutes of inactivity, freeing up VRAM.
+*   **Automatic Context Length Optimization:** The context length is automatically calculated and optimized for your available VRAM, ensuring efficient performance without manual configuration.
+*   **Broad Ollama Model Support:** All Ollama models are served automatically.
+While vLLM's GGUF support is still experimental, Devstral models are currently proven to work exceptionally well.
+*   **Network-Wide Access:** vllama serves models for the entire network by default, making it easily accessible across your local network.

 If you're searching for Ollama performance optimizations, ways to speed up Ollama inference, or Ollama GPU acceleration techniques, vllama bridges the gap by using vLLM for high-speed generation while borrowing Ollama's repository for GGUF models.
-It runs on port 11435 as a faster alternative to Ollama (port 11434), with lazy model loading to VRAM on demand and automatic unloading when idle—ideal for efficient resource use in multi-user setups.

 At the moment, this has been developed for personal purposes, but it works with a variety of models and setups.
 The developer is using their favorite model, Devstral Small, with an RTX 3090 Ti on Arch Linux, and this combo is proven to work.
 More model support will be added as needed, but pull requests are welcome.